virtuosonic/agender/Readme.txt

             $su -c 'make install'

-    $(Agender) is the directory where this file is (unless you have move it), don't type the $ at the start of every line.
+    $(Agender) is the directory where this file is (unless you have move it:), don't type the $ at the start of every line.

     If you aren't using a un*x operating system, there is an archive containing the makefiles and project files for several compilers